the-collab-lab/career-lab-challenge-next/README.md

 - [ ] In the `App` component, render
   - [x] the `SearchForm` component and
   - [ ] a list of results including _the name of the piece_ and _the artist who created the piece_.
+- [ ] Create an `ImageDetailsPage` component.
-- [ ] Render a new view when a user clicks a result.
-It could be called `ImageDetailsPage`.
+- [ ] Render `ImageDetailsPage` when the user clicks the title of a piece in the list of results. 💡
 - [ ] In the `ImageDetailsPage` component, render
+  - [ ] the name of the piece
+  - [ ] the artist who created the piece
+  - [ ] the image associated with the piece (don't forget its alt text!)
-  - [ ] a back button that, when clicked, returns the user to the list view💡, and
+  - [ ] a back button that returns the user to the list of results

-  - [ ] the artwork whose title the user just clicked on
+### 💡 On rendering `ImageDetailsPage`

-💡 You might think to install React Router to handle the back button functionality.
+You might think to install React Router to handle the back button functionality.
 That's probably something you would do in a production application, but your team has agreed that React Router is _out of scope_ for this MVP.
-Instead, you can use [conditional rendering](https://beta.reactjs.org/learn/conditional-rendering) to show and hide content!

-Here's some logic you could use to approach the conditional rendering criterion:
+Instead, you can use [conditional rendering](https://react.dev/learn/conditional-rendering) to show and hide content.
+Here's some logic you could use to approach conditional rendering:

-- If no artwork is selected, render the list with the search form
+- If no artwork is selected, render the the search form with the list of results
 - If an artwork is selected, instead render the `ImageDetailsPage` component
-- If the back button on `ImageDetailsPage` is clicked, render the list with the search form
+- If the back button on `ImageDetailsPage` is clicked, render the search form with the list of results

-## Mockups
+## 🎨 Mockups

-Your designer has provided some mockups so that you and the other engineers have a shared understanding of what the application should look like.
+Your designer created some mockups so that everyone has a shared understanding of what the application should look like.
 You can find them in [the `mockups` directory](./mockups).
 Remember: these are just mockups!
 You can use them as a guide, but you don't need to match them exactly.

 ## 💻 Working with the API